 Image from Transfermaster

-While there are lots of wheelchair activities for adults that aren’t applicable to kids, this one is great for people of all ages.
-Most charter companies have experience accommodating people with mobility issues and will be more than happy to give you, your friends, and your family an afternoon in the sun and on the water that you won’t soon forget.
+While there are lots of wheelchair activities for adults that don’t apply to kids, this one is great for people of all ages.
+Most charter companies have experience accommodating people with mobility issues.
+They will happily give you, your friends, and your family an afternoon in the sun and on the water that you won’t soon forget.

-If you’ve never been boating before, be sure to pick up some Dramamine, just in case.
-Once you’re on the water is a terrible time to discover you’re prone to motion sickness!
+If you’ve never been boating before, pick up some Dramamine, just in case.
+Once you’re on the water, it is a terrible time to discover you’re prone to motion sickness!

 Paddle Boarding

-While there are tons of fun activities for disabled adults in wheelchairs, you may have thought that paddle boarding was off the table.
+While there are many fun activities for disabled adults in wheelchairs, you may have thought that paddle boarding was off the table.
 It’s not!

-If you’re not familiar with them, paddle boards are bigger than surfboards, and they’re wide enough that they can be modified to accommodate a wheelchair mounted right on the board.
-It’s a fun, relaxing way to spend some time on the water with friends and family.
+If you’re unfamiliar with them, paddle boards are bigger than surfboards, and they’re wide enough to be modified to accommodate a wheelchair mounted right on the board.
+It’s a fun, relaxing way to spend time with friends and family on the water.

 Physical Activities for Children in Wheelchairs